rustruedetective/DraginoScripts/README.md

-# DraginoScripts
-LG01-P IoT Gateway featuring LoRa® technology connection and console output scripts.
+# LG01-P IoT Gateway featuring LoRa® technology connection and console output scripts.

 [Connecting]:-
 Use the Connect_ssh.sh script to simply connect to your dragino gateway.